aws-samples/serverless-patterns/cloudwatch-logs-subscription-lambda-cdk/README.md

 # Amazon CloudWatch Logs Subscription to AWS Lambda with CDK

-This pattern demonstrates how to create the Amazon CloudWatch Log Subscription to AWS Lambada.
-Logs filtering is also demonstrated to filter only a certain logs sent to AWS Lambda.
+This pattern demonstrates how to create the Amazon CloudWatch Log Subscription to AWS Lambda.
+Logs filtering is also demonstrated to filter only certain logs to be sent to AWS Lambda.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cloudwatch-logs-subscription-lambda-cdk